aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 You can set ```"preview": false``` in the data client config file, and run the above command to view the complete response, but before you do that, we recommend that for best performance, [preload A2D2 data from S3 to FSx](#PreloadFSx).

-Do not run multiple data client instances on the ROS desktop concurrently.
+It is important that you do not run multiple data client instances on the ROS desktop concurrently.
+This is because the response data is played back on ROS topics, and there is only one ROS server running on the ROS desktop.
+Wait for a data client instance to exit, before you start another instance.
+Aborting the data client manually does not stop the data service pod from producing the response.

 ### Hard reset of the data service